Bloom County: Real-world references

 Breathed lived in Iowa City, Iowa during the early years of the strip, and the setting of Bloom County resembles Iowa City in several ways.
 The Bloom Boarding House, which appeared as a high contrast photo within the strip, is modeled after the Linsay House located at 935 East College Street.
 Another Iowa City landmark, The Prairie Lights Bookstore, was referred to in the strip as the "Prairie Lights Newsstand"; original Bloom County artwork from Breathed now hangs in the bookstore.
 Another original Bloom County strip hangs in the Iowa City Public Library.
 Breathed used the call letters KRNA to refer to Bloom Countys rock radio station featuring "Rockin' Charmin' Harmin".
 The call letters belong to an actual Iowa City rock station which featured a disc jockey named "Charmin'" Jeff Harmon in the 1980s.
-Several Iowa City local news items also directly inspired Bloom County storylines.
+Several Iowa City local news items also directly inspired Bloom County story lines.
 For example, a fictional Ronald Reagan sexist gaffe, referring to women as "little dumplin's", was lifted from University of Iowa football coach Hayden Fry's comment, infuriating feminists at the university.

 Animated series

-In February 2022 it was announced that Bill the Cat, Opus, and the rest of Berkeley Breathed's "Bloom County" universe are set to make their debut on Fox.
-“Bloom County” will be co-written and executive produced by Breathed.
-Bento Box will serve as the animation studio on the project.
-Fox's animation company, Bento Box Entertainment, Miramax, Spyglass Media Group and Project X Entertainment are all working on it as an animated series.
+On February 15, 2022, it was announced that a Bloom County television series was in development at Fox, with Berkeley Breathed as executive producer and co-writer.
+Bento Box would serve as the animation studio on the project.
+Fox's animation company, Bento Box Entertainment, Miramax, Spyglass Media Group and Project X Entertainment were all working on it as an animated series.
 In September 2022, it was announced The Simpsons writer Tim Long joined the series as showrunner.

+On August 31, 2025, the official Bloom County Facebook page stated that development on the series had been cancelled shortly after the 2024 presidential election, just as the pilot was about to enter production.
+No explanation was given by Fox for the decision.